erikng/blog.eriknicolasgomez.com/_posts/2017-07-27-Custom DEP Part 7 Getting started with AirWatch 9.1.3.md

 ## Configuring DEP Stage 5 - Add and assign a custom DEP package
 Now onto the fun part.

-Assuming you have already created your custom DEP package (that is a **signed, distribution package!**)m you can now easily add and assign it to your devices.
+Assuming you have already created your custom DEP package (that is a **signed, distribution package!**) you can now easily add and assign it to your devices.

 - Go to **Apps & Books** -> **List View**
 - Under the **Internal** tab, select **Add Application**